iliyaz3021/AWS-EC2-LAB/README.md

 ---

-##  Phase 5: Lab Validation & Stress Testing
+##  Phase 5: Validation & Stress Testing
 I performed two tests to ensure the architecture works as intended:

 * **LB Check:** Opened the `ALB DNS Name` in a browser.
 Every time I refreshed, the **hostname changed**.
 This proves the Load Balancer is successfully alternating traffic between instances in different AZs.